IsaacShaha/walk-selector/README.md

 To use `walk selector`, first create a `walk.ini` file that contains the following configurations under the default configuration header:

 - **HomeNode:** The node from which you will depart/return.
 You can find your node on [OpenStreetMap](https://www.openstreetmap.org/).
 - **MaxDistance:** The maximum distance you are willing to walk in meters.
+Significantly affects performance.
+- **NumWalks:** The number of walks you would like to generate.
+Has no effect on performance.

 Here's an example `walk.ini`:

 ```
 [DEFAULT]
-HomeNode = 9837865171
+HomeNode = 25840120
 MaxDistance = 1000
+NumWalks =
 ```

 # To-Do

-1. The walk selector currently finds all possible routes within the given maximum distance.
-Make it find only k routes.
-It's okay if they aren't the k shortest routes, as long as they are within the maximum distance.
 1. Allow adding a minimum distance for walks.
 1. List all exceptions to formally define a `walk` in this case in the [terminology](#terminology) section.
 1. Remake this whole thing in Haskell (because I <3 functional programming).